bzz/computing-history/people/vannevar-bush.md

  - https://www.ibiblio.org/pioneers/bush.html

 ### what to watch
- - MIT/Brown [Vannevar Bush symposium](http://dougengelbart.org/content/view/258/000/), celebrating the 50th anniversary of "As we may think" pubilcation, 1995
+ - MIT/Brown [Vannevar Bush symposium](http://dougengelbart.org/content/view/258/000/), celebrating the 50th anniversary of "As we may think" publication, 1995